AliceRayLu/arXiv-assistant/README.md

 Run the following command in the *interfaces* directory:
 `uvicorn main:app --reload`
 to start backend service
+(Don't forget to activate the virtual python environment first)
 > Attention: You must fill in the openAI api key in chat.py
 > to use LLM service.